Dhananjaya Y. Chandrachud

-Dhananjaya Yeshwant Chandrachud (born 11 November 1959), often referred to as DY Chandrachud, is an Indian jurist, who served as the 50th Chief Justice of India from 9 November 2022 to 10 November 2024.
+Dhananjaya Yeshwant Chandrachud (born 11 November 1959) is a retired Indian jurist, who served as the 50th Chief Justice of India from 9 November 2022 to 10 November 2024.
 He was appointed a judge of the Supreme Court of India in May 2016.
 He has also previously served as the chief justice of the Allahabad High Court from 2013 to 2016 and as a judge of the Bombay High Court from 2000 to 2013.
 He also served as the ex-officio Patron-in-Chief of the National Legal Services Authority and the de facto Chancellor of the National Law School of India University.

-The second child of India's longest-serving chief justice, Y. V. Chandrachud, he was educated at Delhi University and Harvard University and has practiced as a lawyer for Sullivan & Cromwell and in the Bombay High Court.
+The second child of India's longest-serving chief justice, Y. V. Chandrachud, he was educated at Delhi University and Harvard University and has practised as a lawyer for Sullivan & Cromwell and in the Bombay High Court.

-He has been part of benches that delivered landmark judgments such as the electoral bond scheme verdict, 2019 Supreme Court verdict on Ayodhya dispute, privacy verdict, decriminalisation of homosexuality, Sabarimala case, same-sex marriage case and on revocation of the special status of Jammu and Kashmir.
+He has been part of benches that delivered landmark judgements such as the electoral bond scheme verdict, 2019 Supreme Court verdict on Ayodhya dispute, privacy verdict, decriminalisation of homosexuality, Sabarimala case, same-sex marriage case and on revocation of the special status of Jammu and Kashmir.
 He has visited the universities of Mumbai, Oklahoma, Harvard, Yale and others as a professor.